October 22, 1991

 Braves: Lonnie Smith (LF), Terry Pendleton (3B), Ron Gant (CF), David Justice (RF), Sid Bream (1B), Greg Olson (C), Mark Lemke (2B), Rafael Belliard (SS), Steve Avery (P)

-Scott Erickson was getting his first start of the series, still paired with his black socks as well as preferred battery mate Junior Ortiz, and getting the start for the Braves was lefty Steve Avery.
-Avery was hot during the second half of the season and was known for his tenacity on the mound as well as his presence, and during the NLCS didn't allow a single run to the Pirates.
+Scott Erickson was getting his first start of the series, still paired with his black socks as well as preferred battery mate Junior Ortiz.
+Getting the start for the Braves was lefty Steve Avery.
+Avery was hot during the second half of the season and was known for his tenacity on the mound as well as his presence, and during the NLCS hadn't allowed a single run to the Pirates.
 Erickson was just 23, Avery just 21.

 The Twins drew blood early, with Dan Gladden's triple into the right-center field gap that Ron Gant and David Justice each thought the other would have.
 Chuck Knoblauch did his job and brought Gladden home for a very early 1-0 lead.
-Hrbek, batting third, endured chants of "CHEA-TER, CHEA-TER, CHEA-TER" through his first plate appearance, but the Twins didn't score again in the inning.
+Hrbek endured chants of "CHEA-TER, CHEA-TER, CHEA-TER" through his first plate appearance, but the Twins didn't score again in the inning.

-Atlanta responded with a two-out rally from the bottom of their order in the second, with Greg Olson working a free pass and then moving up on a single by Mark Lemke.
-Rafael Belliard delivered with a single, and the game was knotted up at 1-1 after two innings.
-But Lemke and Bellard, who were both awful hitters in 1991 and in their careers, both had a fantastic World Series - leading my dad to nickname Lemke "The Little Puke."
+Atlanta responded with a two-out rally from the bottom of their order in the second, with Greg Olson working a free pass and then moved up on a single by Mark Lemke.
+Rafael Belliard delivered with another single, scoring Olson from second and knotting the game at 1-1 after two innings.
+Lemke and Bellard, who were both awful hitters in 1991 and in their careers, both had a fantastic World Series - leading my dad to nickname Lemke "The Little Puke."
 It's still a joke when I talk to him about baseball.

 In the bottom of the fourth David Justice led off with a home run to put the Braves ahead for the first time in the series.
 Erickson was aggressive with Sid Bream, the next batter, but he doubled.
 Atlanta was picking up Erickson pretty well by this point, and the only strikes he threw the rest of the inning were balls in play.
 He managed to survive, inducing three groundouts to leave the Atlanta first baseman on second.

 In the top of the sixth the Twins led off with back-to-back singles, including an appearance from pinch-hitting Gene Larkin.
 It was Tom Kelly's first move to his bench.
-But Avery buckled down to get the next three batters.
+But Avery buckled down to get the next three batters to quell the threat.

 It wasn't until the seventh when Minnesota would start to close the gap.
 Kirby Puckett's solo shot brought the team to within two, and in the top of the eighth pinch hitter Brian Harper reached on an error to chase Avery from the game.
 Kelly went again to his bench, right away, bringing out Chili Davis this time to hit in the pitcher's spot.
 Alejandro Pena, in the midst of a long and distinguished career as a relief pitcher, let a 1-1 delivery catch too much of the plate.
 Davis turned and pulled the ball on a sharp line drive over the left field wall, tying the game at four all.